 Milk really does build strong bones!
-Studies show that a high-protein diet can dramatically decrease the risk of developing osteoporosis by increasing bone density.
+Studies show that a high-protein diet may support healthy bone density levels.
 Branch-chain amino acids are in charge of building bones and increased protein consumption aids in the development of hormones that regulate bone metabolism.
 Take protein derived from dairy such as whey to play an active role in your bone health.

 Protein Enhances Your Brain Function

 Did you know that you can nourish your most utilized organ with protein?
 High-quality protein provides ingredients necessary to produce chemical messengers that aid in your energy production, cognition and appetite production.
-As you age, cognition becomes increasingly taxed and consuming protein can provide a line of defense against many age-related brain conditions such as Alzheimer’s.
+As you age, cognition becomes increasingly taxed and consuming protein can provide a line of defense against many age-related brain conditions.

 Protein Will Increase Your Quality of Sleep